 Dogs are not allowed on the theatre site, except for assistance dogs – please see the FAQ on accessibility below.

 Please turn your phone completely off, or to flight mode, before entering the auditorium.
 Given the small space, if a phone is able to receive signals (even if it is switched to silent) then it can interfere with our sound equipment and generate a buzzing sound on the stage.

 Please do not take photos or videos during the performance.
 This can be disruptive to the performers and to other audience members.

 We usually take photographs and videos of performances in an unobtrusive way.
 We try not to publish identifiable images of audience members but please see our terms and conditions for full details about filming and photography.

-We offer a limited selection of refreshments including wine and beer, luxury soft drinks, Fairtrade filter coffee, tea and hot chocolate, biscuits and Cream o’ Galloway ice cream.
+We offer a limited selection of refreshments including wine, locally brewed Five Kingdoms beer, luxury soft drinks, Fairtrade filter coffee, tea and hot chocolate, biscuits and Cream o’ Galloway ice cream.

-Drinks can be served in a compostable disposable cup and we ask that no glass or china is taken into the theatre auditorium.
+You are welcome to take a drink from the bar into the auditorium: please ask for a compostable disposable cup.
+We ask that no glass or china is taken into the theatre auditorium.

 Please unwrap any sweets or biscuits you want to take into the auditorium in advance – wrappers can be very loud when they crinkle, and it’s a very small space, so we’ll all hear it.

 We accept payment by contactless card and by cash.
 Receipts will not be issued: if you require a receipt let the server know and one will be emailed to you in the 72 hours following the show.